Mechatronics Engineering Bachelors Degree

 Program educational objectives are benchmarks for career and professional accomplishments that the degree program prepares graduates to achieve during the first few years following graduation.
 The mechatronics engineering program seeks to produce graduates who:

-- Are able to meet the requirements that will enable them to pursue registration as professional engineers in the state of Georgia and other states.
+- Meet requirements that will enable them to pursue and achieve registration as professional engineers in the state of Georgia and other states.

 - Demonstrates career advancement with increasing responsibility in the Mechatronics Engineering industry or allied disciplines.

-- Possess effective research and development skills that will enable them to pursue graduate education in Mechatronics Engineering or related fields.
+- Possess effective research and development skills that will enable engagement in graduate education and professional development in Mechatronics Engineering or related fields.

 Student outcomes describe the knowledge and skills acquired by students that complete the program in order to achieve educational objectives.
 The program outcomes are demonstrated by students at or before graduation.
 Students completing the mechatronics engineering program will be able to: